sagiegurari/duckscript/docs/_includes/content.md

 duck ./examples/hello_world.ds
 ```

-We will understand more and breakdown this down in the following sections.
+We will understand more and break this down in the following sections.

 *Running the duck command without any arguments will open up the repl mode.*